OutSystems/docs-product/src/integration-with-systems/mobile-plugins/cordova-plugin/intro.md

 ---
-summary: Create a mobile plugin by wrapping an Apache Cordova plugin into an OutSystems module.
-Reference the plugin from the npm registry or git repository, or write it from zero.
+summary: Explore how to integrate Apache Cordova plugins into mobile apps using OutSystems 11 (O11) by wrapping them into modules.
 tags: runtime-mobile; support-Integrations_Extensions; support-Mobile_Apps
 locale: en-us
 guid: 2d86818a-afda-4680-9090-8966faa38be9